 We thank the reviewer for raising this point.
 We updated the regression tables to make it clear which coefficients survive the multiple testing correction.
 7. The authors make several statements toward establishing causality.
 One way to buttress these statements would be to adjust their regression coefficient for under-reporting if there are data to suggest the proportion of domestic assaults that are reported in England using quantitative bias analysis.

 Unfortunately, there is very little data on the extent of under-reporting of domestic abuse in the UK.
 The best source of information is an annual survey called Crime Survey for England and Wales (CSEW), which contains a self-completion module on domestic abuse.
 According to the CSEW, only 17% of victims who experienced domestic abuse in the year ending March, 2018 have reported it to the police.
+We report this in the main text.
 Assuming that England football matches do not affect reporting behaviour (our analysis or newly reported cases suggest this is the case), our estimate of the increase in alcohol-related cases on England football days should be an accurate reflection of the increase in the true number of cases.
 Results 8.
 There are methods described in the results section; these should appear in the methods section.
 9. There are results for analyses and outcomes that are not described anywhere.
 Please describe these in the methods section.

-We thank the reviewer for pointing this out.
+We thank the reviewer for pointing these issues out.
 We have now updated the manuscript to mention and define all outcome variables in the Data section.
 All regression model types (negative binomial, Poisson, and logistic regression) are described in the Methods section in detail, and for each regression table, we make explicit mention of the type of model used.
 In addition, we have removed all methodological or other information from the results section, and moved it into either the Data or the Discussion section.

 Is it ok that I didn’t put these in the Methods section?
 E.g., I describe the rugby data in the data section as opposed to methods?
 I didn’t update the methods section, because it already details all three types of models.
 Also, all regression tables explicitly say which type of model we used so I am a bit confused which analyses I didn’t mention.
 Maybe by “analyses” he means regressions with different outcome variables?
 Good point about outcomes described in the results section, I shuffled things around so hopefully it reads better now.